python-adaptive/paper/paper.md

 We then calculate the priority of these new subdomains, and insert them into the priority queue, and update the priority of neighboring subdomains if required.

 #### We summarize the algorithm with pseudocode
-The parallel version of the algorithm can be summarized by the following pseudocode.
+The parallel version of the algorithm can be described by the following Python code:
-In the following `queue` is the priority queue of subdomains, `domain` is an object that allows to efficiently query the neighbors of a subdomain and create new subdomains by adding a point $x$, `data` is a hashmap storing the points and their values, `executor` allows to offload evaluation of a function `f` to external computing resources, and `loss` is the loss function, with `loss.n_neighbors` being the degree of neighboring subdomains that the loss function uses.

 ```python
 def priority(domain, subdomain, data):